rjferguson21/big-bang/docs/guides/deployment_scenarios/sso_quickstart.md

    1. Click Impact Level 2 Authorized
    1. Click [Join]

-> Note: If you try to repeat step 16 at this stage, login will result in an infinite loading screen.
+> Note: If you try to repeat step 16 at this stage, log in will result in an infinite loading screen.
 > The reason for this is that we configured our workstation's hostfile /etc/hosts to avoid needing to configure DNS.
 But the 2 k3d clusters are unable to resolve the DNS Names.
 > AuthService pods on the Workload Cluster need to be able to resolve the DNS name of keycloak.bigbang.dev
 > Keycloak on the Keycloak Cluster needs to be able to resolve the DNS name of authdemo.bigbang.dev